slevithan/oniguruma-to-es/README.md

   - Using these properties case-insensitively is basically never done intentionally, so you're unlikely to encounter this error unless it's catching a mistake.
 - Oniguruma-To-ES uses the version of Unicode supported natively by your JavaScript environment.
 Using Unicode properties via `\p{…}` that were added in a later version of Unicode than the environment supports results in a runtime error.
 This is an extreme edge case since modern JavaScript environments support recent versions of Unicode.

+## 🤝 Contributing

+Contributions are welcome.
+See the [guide](https://github.com/slevithan/oniguruma-to-es/blob/main/CONTRIBUTING.md) to help you get started.

 ## 👀 Similar projects

 [JsRegex](https://github.com/jaynetics/js_regex) transpiles Ruby regexes to JavaScript.
 Ruby uses Onigmo, a (seemingly abandoned) fork of Oniguruma with similar syntax and behavior.
 Although there are important differences, JsRegex might be a better fit for some Ruby projects.